 Like with the other points, use your hands to massage them gently as you continue to take deep breaths.
 After a few moments, bring your fingertips together so that each of your hands resembles little bird beaks.
 Then, tap each hand on its respective Stomach 36 acupressure point to stimulate the energy.

-Spleen Meridian: When you’re done with Stomach 36, it’s time to move onto the Spean Meridian.
+When you’re done with Stomach 36, it’s time to move onto the Spleen Meridian.
 Sitting on the ground, bring your feet together so that the bottoms of your feet are touching one another.
 Then, find the arch of each foot and start to massage it with your fingers.

 These points are really helpful for digestion as well as hormone balance.
-After massaging the arch of your foot, start to bring your hands up your ankle until you’re a few inches above your ankle bone, also known as your medial malleolus.
+After massaging the arch of your foot, start to bring your hands up your ankle.
+Do this until your hands are a few inches above your ankle bone, also known as your medial malleolus.
 This point is Spean 6 and is another one that is great for hormone balance and sleep.

-If you enjoyed this exercise and want to learn more about acupressure theory and specific practices, we have a special online event taking place soon.
+If you enjoyed this exercise and want to dive deeper into acupressure theory and specific practices, we have a special online course happening soon.

-Learning acupressure is like gaining access to your inner resources for health and healing.
+Learning acupressure and self-massage is like gaining access to your inner resources for health and healing.
 Whether you want to learn how to overcome headaches, digestive issues, insomnia, or emotional imbalances, acupressure can be a wonderful tool for personal empowerment.
-Click on the banner below to learn more learn acupressure for yourself.
+Click on the banner below to learn more about the nourishing benefits that acupressure and self-massage have to offer.